-The backward indicator shows the proportion of the property sector's inputs that comes from other sectors, rather than from primary inputs-land, labour, capital, etc. It indicates the degree of the industrialisation and technical level of the property service process.
+The backward indicator shows the proportion of the property sector's inputs that comes from other sectors, rather than from primary inputs-land, labour, capital, etc. It indicates the degree of the industrialisation and technical level of the property service process, because it is generally agreed that input-output tables reflect a general equilibrium model of the economy where inputs are allocated according to technological availability.
 More importantly, it represents the strength of the property sector's economic pull.
-The larger is the value, the higher is the national technologies level of the intermediate inputs and the stronger is the pull of the property sector.
-Fig. 2 shows the backward linkage indicators of the general property, residential property and commercial property sectors in Australia over the 1990s.
+The larger the value, the higher is the national technologies level of the intermediate inputs and the stronger is the pull of the property sector.
+Figure 4 shows the backward linkage indicators of the general property, residential property and commercial property sectors in Australia over the 1990s.